 The C. G. Jung Institute of New York is pleased to announce that it has begun a new program designed to prepare potential Institute students for application to their psychoanalytic training program.

 Introduction to Jungian Clinical Process is a two-semester program designed to prepare individuals without mental health credentials, who wish to apply to the psychoanalytic training program of the C.G.
 Jung Institute of New York as non-matriculated students.
 To enroll in the IJCP, the individual must have a master’s degree in any field and at least 25 hours of psychoanalysis with an IAAP certified Jungian Analyst.

 The program consists of four courses, two courses in each semester.
 The 1¼ – hour classes are scheduled one evening a week for 10 weeks.
 The courses provide an interface between mainstream psychological and psychoanalytic concepts and the Jungian perspective.

-- Basic Jungian Concepts
+• Basic Jungian Concepts

-- Psychological Development
+• Psychological Development

-- Principles of the Therapeutic Relationship
+• Principles of the Therapeutic Relationship

-These courses are pre-requisite for individuals without mental health credentials who wish to apply to the Non-Matriculated track at the Institute.
-Please see the Admissions page of the website at junginstitute.org for further information about and requirements to apply to the non-matriculated track of the psychoanalytic training program.
+These courses are pre-requisite in order to apply to the Non-Matriculated track at the Institute.
+Please see the Admissions page of the website at junginstitute.org for further information about and requirements to apply to the Non-Matriculated track of the psychoanalytic training program.